MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120710-requesting-hyper-v-replica-certificates-from-an-enterprise-ca.md

 ---
 title:      "Requesting Hyper-V Replica Certificates from an Enterprise CA"
+description: Requesting Hyper-V Replica Certificates from an Enterprise CA
+author: mattbriggs
+ms.author: mabrigg
 date:       2012-07-10 02:27:00
+ms.date: 07/10/2012
 categories: certificates
 ---
+# Requesting Hyper-V Replica Certificates from an Enterprise CA
-In an earlier [**post**](http://blogs.technet.com/b/virtualization/archive/2012/07/02/requesting-certificates-for-hyper-v-replica-from-cas.aspx), we discussed the steps required to get a certificate from a **Standalone CA** or from a third party CA. For an **Enterprise CA** , the INF file needs to be modified and suitable templates need to be available to honor the certificate request.
+In an earlier [**post**](https://blogs.technet.com/b/virtualization/archive/2012/07/02/requesting-certificates-for-hyper-v-replica-from-cas.aspx), we discussed the steps required to get a certificate from a **Standalone CA** or from a third party CA. For an **Enterprise CA** , the INF file needs to be modified and suitable templates need to be available to honor the certificate request.

 To make things interesting, the post is written for a deployment where both the primary and replica serves are part of a cluster where a **SAN** (Subject Alternative Name) **certificate** is being used for achieving certificate based authentication.
 It’s worth calling out two points:

-  * The steps below can be used to create and manage wildcard and subject-name certificates by using an appropriate INF file (see earlier [post](http://blogs.technet.com/b/virtualization/archive/2012/07/02/requesting-certificates-for-hyper-v-replica-from-cas.aspx) for the INF file)
+  * The steps below can be used to create and manage wildcard and subject-name certificates by using an appropriate INF file (see earlier [post](https://blogs.technet.com/b/virtualization/archive/2012/07/02/requesting-certificates-for-hyper-v-replica-from-cas.aspx) for the INF file)

   * This post captures just one potential deployment model.
 The steps below will vary based on your enterprise CA policies and templates